 Manufacturers often provide a comparison in 'MPGe' for EVs - and many are capable of 100MPGe or more, compared to what can be as low as 25mpg for conventional cars.

-Firstly, providing you are on a renewable electricity tariff, or generating your own energy at home, you can power an EV with renewable, pollution-free electricity.
+Firstly, providing you are on a renewable electricity tariff, or generating your own energy at home with solar, you can power an EV with renewable, pollution-free electricity.

-Use our free online calculator tool to see the carbon savings you could make by generating your own solar energy, installing a battery to manage use or simply switching tariff.
+If you already drive an EV, try our free and impartial green energy calculator tool to find the EV tariff that works for your household and the savings you could make by generating your own solar energy, installing a battery.

 Electric car battery recycling